 Weekly Mass is celebrated here at 10AM and 8PM on Sundays during the academic year.

 The Chapel of Our Lady of Good Hope (Chapel at Leavey Center), 1972

-Mass is held here weekly at 7:30AM during the summer months and the academic year.
+Weekly Mass is celebrated here at 10PM on Sundays during the academic year.